-Phase 2a Clinical Trial (CDKO-125a-010) for Milciclib as a Monotherapy for the Treatment of HCC
+Phase IIa Clinical Trial (CDKO-125a-010) for Milciclib as a Monotherapy for the Treatment of HCC

-In January 2017, we initiated a single-arm, multicenter, Phase 2a clinical trial (CDK-125a-010) for Milciclib in adult patients with unresectable or metastatic HCC and good liver function.
+In January 2017, we initiated a single-arm, multicenter, Phase IIa clinical trial (CDK-125a-010) for Milciclib in adult patients with unresectable or metastatic HCC and good liver function.
 The trial is studying the tolerability and safety of Milciclib in these adult patients.
-As of , 2018, we have enrolled approximately 10 patients at sites in Italy, Greece and Israel.
+We have enrolled approximately 10 patients at sites in Italy and Greece.
 Eligible patients are receiving Milciclib orally, 100 mg/day for four consecutive days a week (four days on followed by three days off) for a total of 12 weeks.
 The dose will be reduced to 80 mg/day on subsequent cycles if more than two of the first six treated patients exhibit poor tolerability.

-The primary endpoint for the study is the overall tolerability profile, evaluated based on laboratory findings and adverse events emerging during the trial.
+The primary endpoint for the study is the overall safety profile, evaluated based on laboratory findings and adverse events emerging during the trial.
 The occurrence of adverse events and laboratory tests will be performed weekly during treatment.
 All the enrolled patients who receive at least one drug administration will be evaluated for safety.
-An interim evaluation of tolerability and adverse events was undertaken as soon as the 10th patient had completed the first cycle of treatment a second interim evaluation will be conducted when 10 patients have completed their first cycle of treatment.
-Enrollment of additional patients was allowed after a positive safety evaluation of the first 10 patients by an IDMC.
-On December 8, 2017 we announced the results of the first interim review by the IDMC that treatment with Milciclib was well-tolerated with no drug-related serious adverse events.
+An interim evaluation of the safety and tolerability was undertaken as soon as the 10th patient had completed the first cycle of treatment a second interim evaluation will be conducted when 10 patients have completed their first cycle of treatment.
+Enrollment of additional patients was allowed after a positive safety evaluation of the first 10 patients by an independent data monitoring committee (IDMC).
+On December 8, 2017 we announced the results of the first interim review by the independent data monitor committee (the "IDMC") fund that treatment with Milciclib was safe and well-tolerated with no drug-related series adverse events.
 The IDMC recommended continuing with the trial.
-The second IDMC meeting held on January 25, 2018 recommended that all patients (first cohort) who received at least one dose of Milciclib should be assessed for safety and tolerability at the end of protocol mandated follow up before enrolling the second cohort.
-The IDMC reconvened on its scheduled date on May 9, 2018 to evaluate the complete safety data for all 11 patients who completed the study mandated visits.
-The IDMC concluded that safety and tolerability profile of Milciclib in the first cohort, is acceptable and that there are no safety signals that preclude continuation of enrollment of the remaining cohorts as planned.
-The IDMC has also been informed of the patients who opted to continue Milciclib on "compassionate use basis."
-Four patients have completed protocol mandated treatment (six cycles, six months).
-Three of these patients and their health care-provider/investigator opted to continue treatment with Milciclib (compassionate use) with approval of their local Ethics Committee.
-Based on this IDMC assessment, the study is actively enrolling 20 more patients.
-Secondary endpoints include Objective Tumor Response Rate, based on the modified Response Evaluation Criteria in Solid Tumors, or mRECIST, a set of criteria developed to assess tumor response in HCC.
+Secondary endpoints include Objective Tumor Response Rate, based on the modified RECIST (mRECIST), a set of criteria developed to assess tumor response in HCC.
 In this study, objective response by RECIST will also be evaluated as supportive analysis, along with several secondary parameters.
-The decrease in alpha-fetoprotein, or AFP, as compared to baseline in patients with high AFP at baseline will also be considered, based on reports suggesting a better outcome for patients who achieve an AFP response.
+The decrease in alpha-fetoprotein (AFP) as compared to baseline in patients with high AFP at baseline will also be considered, based on reports suggesting a better outcome for patients who achieve an AFP response.
 As an exploratory endpoint, the expression of micro-RNAs and their possible association with Milciclib treatment will be investigated.